Lee Bum Suk (foreign minister): Diplomatic career

-Lee was appointed as a diplomat during the regime of South Korean President Park Chung Hee.
-In 1961, He was appointed as Director of the International Organizations Department of the Ministry of Foreign Affairs.
+Lee was appointed a diplomat during the regime of South Korean President Park Chung Hee.
+In 1961, He was appointed Director of the International Organizations Department of the Ministry of Foreign Affairs.
 In 1963, he continued to serve as Assistant to the Ambassador at the UN and the United States.
-In 1965, Lee was appointed as research fellow at Korea National Diplomatic Academy and in 1966, he became the Head of Protocols at the Ministry of Foreign Affairs.
+In 1965, Lee was appointed research fellow at Korea National Diplomatic Academy and in 1966, he became the Head of Protocols at the Ministry of Foreign Affairs.

-In 1970, Lee was appointed as the South Korean ambassador to Tunisia.
-In 1971, following the end of his tenure as ambassador to Tunisia, he was appointed as the Vice President of the Korean Red Cross.
-In 1976, he assigned as the South Korean ambassador to India.
+In 1970, Lee was appointed the South Korean ambassador to Tunisia.
+In 1971, following the end of his tenure as ambassador to Tunisia, he was appointed the Vice President of the Korean Red Cross.
+In 1976, he was assigned as the South Korean ambassador to India.
 During his time as ambassador to India, he made considerable achievements in establishing diplomatic relations with India, which was one of the leading countries in the Non-Aligned Movement.
 This was possible due to close friendship with then Prime Minister of India Indira Gandhi.

-From 1980 to 1982, he served as the head of the Center for Reunification, Secretary-General for the Committee for Peaceful Reunification Policies, and Head Secretary for the President, before being appointed as Foreign Minister in 1983.
+From 1980 to 1982, he served as the head of the Center for Reunification, Secretary-General for the Committee for Peaceful Reunification Policies, and Head Secretary for the President, before being appointed Foreign Minister in 1983.

 On June 29, 1983, one year after taking office as Foreign Minister, he gave a speech at the National Defense University, saying:

 "Normalization of relations with the Soviet Union and China is an important task for Korean diplomacy."

 During the speech, he used the term Nordpolitik and presented it as a goal of normalized relations with the closest allies to North Korea, China and the Soviet Union.
 When President Roh Tae-woo took office in 1988, he used Nordpolitik as a foreign policy toward the communist bloc.